comit-network/xmr-btc-swap/README.md

 We are working on implementing a protocol where XMR moves first, but are currently blocked by advances on Monero itself.
 You can read [this blogpost](https://comit.network/blog/2021/07/02/transaction-presigning) for more information.

+## Maintenance

+This repository is currently maintained by community volunteers.
+While it remains safe to use, the original developers (@comit-network) have stopped contributing.
+For a more actively maintained version that includes a GUI, please check out this community fork: https://github.com/UnstoppableSwap/core

 ## Quick Start

 1. Download the [latest `swap` binary release](https://github.com/comit-network/xmr-btc-swap/releases/latest) for your operating system.